cd-lewer/hub/content/post/this-is-it.md

 Solace for us.

 I've felt like a horrible person for years.
-I gave everything past the point of disregard for my own wellbein.
+I  disregard for my own wellbeing.
+"Taking on more will fix this".
 Knowning I couldn't give enough.

-Seductive Fantasies.
+Unwittingly competing with seductive Fantasies.
 Demonization.
 Ego.
 Avoidance.

 Addiction.